catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 -+ small improv: Any change of song in the list should also save :)
 -+ standardiation delete
 -+ third eye investig
 -+ CICAGO 26 25 original SONG FAILS AT PACK
--+ usa peaches
+-+ usa peaches long naming fails at packing

 wip:
 - feat:		 Alternate No for duplicates logic